Mary French Rockefeller

-Mary French Rockefeller (née Mary Billings French, May 1, 1910 – April 17, 1997) was an American heiress, socialite, philanthropist, and a member of the extensive Rockefeller family.
+Mary Billings French Rockefeller (May 1, 1910 – April 17, 1997) was an American heiress, socialite, philanthropist, and a member of the extensive Rockefeller family.
 She was married to Laurance Rockefeller, son of John Davison Rockefeller Jr. and Abby Aldrich Rockefeller.
 She was the mother of Laura Rockefeller Chasin, Marion Rockefeller Weber, Lucy Rockefeller Waletzky, and Laurance Spelman Rockefeller Jr.

 Early life

 Mary Billings French was born to John French (b.
 December 4, 1863) and Mary Montagu Billings French (1869–1951), daughter of financier Frederick Billings.
 Her mother was an heiress while her father was a lawyer, and the couple married in 1907.
 John was the son of Warren Converse French and Sarah Ann Steele.
 Mary's mother (the elder Mary) was a society figure and maintained an apartment with her sister on Madison Avenue in New York City before she married.

 Mary (the younger) had two siblings, an older brother John (1909–1984) and a younger sister Elizabeth, who went by "Liz" (1912–1976).
 John had been a roommate of Nelson Rockefeller while both attended Dartmouth College.
 The French children were born into "wealth and privilege", though Mary tried to live an unostentatious lifestyle as an adult.
 Through her mother, the younger Mary was a tenth generation descendant of Major Simon Willard, a Massachusetts historical figure.